Sodium carbonate: Solvay process

-In 1861, the Belgian industrial chemist Ernest Solvay developed a method to make sodium carbonate by first reacting sodium chloride, ammonia, water, and carbon dioxide to generate sodium bicarbonate and ammonium chloride:
+In 1861, the Belgian industrial chemist Ernest Solvay developed a method for making sodium carbonate by first reacting sodium chloride, ammonia, water, and carbon dioxide to generate sodium bicarbonate and ammonium chloride:

 The resulting sodium bicarbonate was then converted to sodium carbonate by heating it, releasing water and carbon dioxide:

 Meanwhile, the ammonia was regenerated from the ammonium chloride byproduct by treating it with the lime (calcium oxide) left over from carbon dioxide generation:

 The Solvay process recycles its ammonia.
 It consumes only brine and limestone, and calcium chloride is its only waste product.
 The process is substantially more economical than the Leblanc process, which generates two waste products, calcium sulfide and hydrogen chloride.
 The Solvay process quickly came to dominate sodium carbonate production worldwide.
 By 1900, 90% of sodium carbonate was produced by the Solvay process, and the last Leblanc process plant closed in the early 1920s.